 In this, you can have your own brand or store page, vendor-powered coupons, and more.

-By utilizing AMS, vendors can differentiate themselves from their competitors and drive traffic to product pages.
-Although not every click results in a purchase, as vendors are well aware, targeting individual product detail pages with different ad campaigns allows sellers to direct consumers’ attention directly to their product as they near the final stage of the conversion process.
+Vendors can differentiate themselves from competitors by utilizing AMS and driving traffic to product pages.
+Although only some clicks result in a purchase, as vendors are well aware, targeting individual product detail pages with different ad campaigns allows sellers to direct consumers’ attention directly to their product as they are near the final stage of the conversion process.

 Additionally, you will have access to A+ content that will allow you to create a product details page that is packed with helpful information.
 This has numerous benefits in and of itself, including a more compelling shopping experience, increased sales, and increased brand awareness.